33 Amazing Things That Happened in 2017

 On the first day of Christmas, the annual YouTube jamboree of half-assed content and grotesque overconsumption gave to meeeeee... a Zoella Advent Calendar Scandal.
 Lols.

-Of course, later hilarious misadventures belonged entirely to Gleam stablemate Tanya Burr, who made the twin mistakes of a) spray tanning and b) attempting one of her 'own' recipes.
+Of course, later hilarity was down entirely to the misadventures of Gleam stablemate Tanya Burr, who made the twin mistakes of a) spray tanning and b) attempting one of her 'own' recipes.
 Poor thing.

 31. Steps, Again